Mouniraki/CIL_RoadSegmentation/README.md

 python3 postproc_pipeline.py --n_epochs=100 --early_stopping_threshold=10 --batch_size=4 --debug=True --model="segformer" --refinement=True --postProcessingAlgo="deepRefinement"
 ```

-### PostProcessing / Inference without pretrained weights (this will train a Unet from scratch to do automatic post-processing)
+### PostProcessing / Inference without pretrained weights (this will train a Unet from scratch with inference data from SegFormer to do automatic post-processing)
+Note that this is quite GPU heavy and was run on google colab with at least a 24GB GPU
 ```
 python3 postproc_pipeline.py --n_epochs=100 --early_stopping_threshold=10 --batch_size=4 --debug=True --model="segformer" --refinement=True --refinement_training=True
 ```